 This is a capstone course in which the student typically prepares drawings; design or evaluation documentation; and presentations for a commercial-scale project based on preliminary and incomplete architectural plans (such as the ASHRAE national student competition building), an existing built structure, or other information.
-They work on electrical/lighting, mechanical, or structural systems or an integrated sustainable design of multiple systems and undertake a term-long final design in one subject area.
+They work on electrical/lighting, mechanical, or structural systems or an integrated sustainable design of multiple systems.

-2 hours of lecture, 6 hours of studio per week Prerequisite: ARE 2022, 3030, 3040, 4010, 4020, 4030 [Course fee: \$10]
+2 hours of lecture, 6 hours of studio per week [Course fee: \$10]